ninanung/3-legged-oauth/README.md

 2. Click the button "Login with Sample Service".

-3. It will redirect you to `http://localhost:3000/auth` and if you didn't login to service, redirect you to `http://localhost:3000/login` again.
+3. It will redirect you to `http://localhost:3002/api/auth/app` (api server) and if you didn't login to service, redirect you to `http://localhost:3000/login` again.

 4. Please Login.